intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 the receiving party is being tolerant of unexpected inputs.

 A well-designed extensibility mechanism establishes clear rules for the handling of things like new messages or parameters.
-This depends on having clear rules for the handling of malformed or illegal inputs so that implementations behave consistently in all cases that might affect interoperation.
+This depends on having precise specification for handling of malformed or illegal inputs so that implementations behave consistently in all cases that might affect interoperation.
 If extension mechanisms and error handling are designed and implemented correctly, new protocol features can be deployed with confidence in the understanding of the effect they have on existing implementations.

 In contrast, relying on implementations to consistently apply the robustness principle is not a good strategy for extensibility.
 Using undocumented or